-EEOC statistics routinely place Title I disability claims as a top reason that employees file a Charge of Discrimination, but other rising litigious stars emerging from the ADA include Title II (government accessibility) and Title III (places of public accessibility), which aim to provide equal access to all people with disabilities – not just employees – in everyday business activities.
-In fact, accessibility lawsuits in 2014 rose an estimated 40% from 2013 and were on pace to reach more than 3,800 cases filed in federal court, according to the most recent statistics available.
+EEOC statistics routinely place Title I disability claims as a top reason that employees file a Charge of Discrimination, but other common ADA filings include Title II (government accessibility) and Title III (places of public accessibility), which aim to provide equal access to all people with disabilities – not just employees – in everyday business activities.
+In fact, accessibility lawsuits in 2014 rose an estimated 40 percent from 2013 and were on pace to reach more than 3,800 cases filed in federal court, according to the most recent statistics available.

 Your building could easily become the target of one of these cases.
 Prepare proactively and guard against accessibility litigation by understanding the basis of these suits and the common misconceptions that make businesses vulnerable.